maximilian-salomon/mdxplain/docs/tutorials/basic_usage_examples/structural_analysis.rst

 Structural Analysis
 ===================

+.. todo: should be shortened;
+    add instructions on how to access data as a dictionary.

 Structural metrics provide quantitative measures of protein dynamics and conformational changes. mdxplain offers multiple RMSD/RMSF variants optimized for different analysis scenarios.